 FRIEND: Sure, what do you need?.

-MERCHANT: Would you take care of my gold bars while I am away?.
+MERCHANT: Would you take care of my gold coins while I am away?.
 You are my best friend, and you are the only one I can trust.

 FRIEND: You know you can count on me.